!-- Google tag (gtag.js) -->

 Our clients record their testimonial videos by answering 3-10 questions.
 Our software then transcribes it into text, and we use a mix of video and interviews on this customer stories page.

-Here are a few questions you can ask your interviewee (from our library of templates that you can also refer to for your interviews):
+Here are a few questions you can ask your interviewee to produce effective testimonials (taken from our library of templates that you can also refer to for your interviews):

 Additional reading: We’ve written an in-depth post titled “You Don’t Need 15 Employee Testimonial Questions.
 Here Are the Only 3 You’ll Ever Need”.
-This post explains how to ask the right questions to get powerful testimonials.
+This post explains how to ask the right questions to get great testimonial videos.
 Though it’s meant for video testimonials, you can use this guide to create any kind of customer testimonials you want.

 Before-After customer stories are persuasive ways to get readers to understand the challenges existing customers faced before using the product and how their lives were impacted or improved after using the product.